Table of Contents

 This blog post will offer information about cat carriers based on my experiences.

-3 Reasons I Chose “Hard-Sided” Cat Carriers
+3 Reasons to Choose “Hard-Sided” Cat Carriers

 1. Our cats were all rescue animals that retained much of their feral attitude in certain situations, like being put in a carrier.
 I doubted a fabric carrier could stand up to the level of activity displayed by our pets both before and after they got into the carrier.
 If they were to start scratching the fabric sides, that could really be a problem.